bitzhouzq/Context-Enhance-via-Fusion/README.md

 HMSD_GF.m ----- an implementation of the HMSD fusion method based on the guided filter (HMSD-GF)

+If you use the codes, please cite the papers as follows:
 Ref: 1.
 Zhiqiang Zhou et al. "Fusion of infrared and visible images for night-vision context
             enhancement", Applied Optics, 55(23), 2016